-In August 2018, we entered into a supply agreement with NantCancerStemCell, LLC (NCSC), a 60% owned subsidiary of NantBio (with the other 40% owned by Sorrento).
+In August 2018, we entered into a supply agreement with NCSC, a 60% owned subsidiary of NantBio (with the other 40% owned by Sorrento).
 Under this agreement, we agreed to supply VivaBioCell's proprietary GMP-in-a-Box bioreactors and related consumables, made according to specifications mutually agreed to with both companies.
 The agreement has an initial term of five years and renews automatically for successive one-year terms unless terminated by either party in the event of material default upon prior written notice of such default and the failure of the defaulting party to remedy the default within 30 days of the delivery of such notice, or upon 90 days' prior written notice by NCSC.
-We recognized no revenue for the three months ended March 31, 2022 and 2021.
-We recorded \$0.1 million of deferred revenue for bioreactors that were delivered but not installed in accrued expenses and other liabilities, on the condensed consolidated balance sheets as of March 31, 2022 and December 31, 2021.
-As of March 31, 2022 and December 31, 2021, we recorded \$0.9 million in due to related parties, on the condensed consolidated balance sheets related to this agreement.
+We recognized no revenue for the nine months ended September 30, 2022 and \$0.3 million of revenue for the nine months ended September 30, 2021.
+We recorded \$0.1 million and \$0.1 million of deferred revenue for bioreactors that were delivered but not installed in accrued expenses and other liabilities, on the condensed consolidated balance sheets as of September 30, 2022 and December 31, 2021, respectively.
+As of September 30, 2022 and December 31, 2021, we recorded \$0.9 million in due to related parties, on the condensed consolidated balance sheets related to this agreement.

 In 2018, we entered into a shared service agreement pursuant to which we are charged for services at cost, without mark-up or profit by NantBio, but including reasonable allocations of employee benefits that relate to the employees providing the services.
 In April 2019, we agreed with NantBio to transfer certain NantBio employees and associated research and development projects, comprising the majority of NantBio's business, to the company.
-As of March 31, 2022 and December 31, 2021, we recorded a net receivable from NantBio of \$1.3 million for amounts we paid on behalf of NantBio during the year ended December 31, 2019.
+As of September 30, 2022 and December 31, 2021, we recorded a net receivable from NantBio of \$1.3 million for amounts we paid on behalf of NantBio during the year ended December 31, 2019.